 Baylor’s Executive MBA program values experiential learning and provides students with a customized and innovative curriculum that integrates a variety of learning experiences.
 We firmly believe that your Executive MBA should be an experience that goes well beyond the classroom so we take our students on the road for active learning.

-This trip is one-of-a-kind.
-Speakers are hand-picked to provide thought leadership to the students on the intersections of government and business.
 Students sit in on active congressional hearings and participate in a learning exchange with a local expert to delve into the nuances of communication, strategy, and policy.
 Students are then challenged to apply the lessons learned to their own industry, business, or product.

 Key concepts include: